cmda-minor-web-1718/real-time-web-project/app/readme.md

 ## Purpose of the app
 This application aims to offer a solution to real time chat applications.
 Here you can make your own user groups, see who is online and more.

+## Challenges I faced
+The architecture of the project wasn't superB, which introduced allot more bugs as I continued developing.
+The problem with this is that the whole application is quite buggy, and I haven't really reached the point I want the application to be in.
+This together with the complexity of getting the access key from a callback really threw me off.

 ## Style of the project
 For the general codestyle I decided to adhere to the [google style guide](https://google.github.io/styleguide/jsguide.html).
 This is because it's fairly new and is a bit different then my current coding style, which is mostly based of the airbnb styleguide.
 With this i hope to be able to slowly form my own coding style.